dreadl0ck/zeus/README.md

 ## Globals

 Globals allow you to declare variables and functions in global scope and share them among all ZEUS scripts.

 This works by prepending the **globals.sh** script in the **zeus** directory to every command before execution.

+When using a Zeusfile, they can be declared in the *globals* setion.

 ## Aliases